blaenk/blaenk.github.io/provider/posts/post-feed-in-hakyll.markdown

 ## Caveat

 Notice that we are using the "feed" versions of posts to render the syndication feed.
-This poses a problem, because the [atom feed template](https://github.com/jaspervdj/hakyll/blob/master/data/templates/atom-item.xml) requires access to the `$url` field, but notice that the "feed" version is _not_ routed.
+This poses a problem, because the [atom feed template](https://github.com/jaspervdj/hakyll/blob/master/data/templates/atom-item.xml) requires access to the `$url$` field, but notice that the "feed" version is _not_ routed.

 This means that a `Route` is not created for "feed" versions, and as a result the `$url$` will be an empty string, so the link to individual stories in the feed will just link to the site root!